 Forests south of the city are mostly deciduous, and forests north of Toronto have more coniferous pine.
 If tree emissions contributed to air quality, the scientists should see higher amounts of terpenes.
 So they gathered air chemistry readings from one of Environment Canada’s research stations and compared the results to regional air quality models.
 They also looked at prevailing wind directions to determine whether their study site was being contaminated by man-made pollution blowing in from Toronto.
 After analyzing five weeks worth of data taken during the late spring and early summer of 2007, Abbatt and his colleagues indeed saw high amounts of terpenes.

 The site readings and models helped confirm the team’s theory, but the researchers wanted to know how widespread these particular pine emissions were.
 So Abbatt’s colleague, Randall Martin, a researcher at Dalhousie University, supplemented the station readings with remote sensing.
-His team turned to NASA archives, at the MODAPS Level 1 and Atmosphere Archive and Distribution System, to locate data from the Moderate Resolution Imaging Spectroradiometer (MODIS) instrument to see how much aerosols were in the atmosphere.
+His team turned to NASA archives, at NASA's Level 1 and Atmosphere Archive and Distribution System (LAADS) Distributed Active Archive Center (DAAC), to locate data from the Moderate Resolution Imaging Spectroradiometer (MODIS) instrument to see how much aerosols were in the atmosphere.
 They examined MODIS data collected over Ontario and Quebec, Canada, precisely during their study period, as well as before and afterward.
 He said, “The satellite data extended the ground results in space and through time.”
 The researchers could see that a vast swath of trees was emitting these chemicals.
 “MODIS provided evidence that this feature was not a local phenomena, but it extended over a large region of the Canadian forest,” Martin said.

 MODIS data also helped the researchers weed out other natural pollution sources, such as wildfires.
 One of Martin’s students, Aaron van Donkelaar, collected and analyzed MODIS fire count data.
 Martin and van Donkelaar wanted to account for any chemicals the fires and smoke might inject into the regional atmosphere.
 Van Donkelaar said, “MODIS provided a view of where fires were burning when the measurements were happening and helped us rule out biomass burning as driving what we were seeing.”